 Becoming a homeowner can be a daunting prospect.
 You have to figure out what kind of home you want, how much you can afford, and how to get a loan to buy your dream house.
 Once you move in, there’s maintenance, insurance, taxes, and other bills to consider.

 Is buying a house all it’s cracked up to be?
 For some homeowners, it is, but there’s also nothing wrong with deciding you would prefer to rent.
-Here are some things to consider if you’re on the fence about buying or renting.
+Here are some things that could make renting a smarter money move.

 No down payment